RealFlow/Swift-CheatSheet/README.md

   * Class is Refence Type
   * Structure (and Enumeration) are Value Type
   * Swift does not require you to create separate interface implementation files for custom classes and structures
+  * Thread safe:
+  When you pass a class object around your program, you are actually passing a reference to that object, so different parts of your program can share and modify your object.
+When you pass a structure (or enum), what gets passed around is a copy of the structure.
+So modifications to structures don’t get shared.
+  **One of the major benefits of value types is that they are thread-safe not requiring any synchronization.**

 ### Comparing Classes and Structures

   * Things in common
     * Define properties
     * Define methods
-    * Define subscripts
+    * Define subscripts (provide access to their values using subscript syntax)
     * Define initializers
-    * Extended to expand their functionality
+    * Be extended
     * Conform to protocols
-  * Classes have additional capabilities that structures do not:
+  * Classes have additional capabilities that structures don't have:
     * Inheritance
-    * Type casting
+    * Type casting (interpret the type of a class instance at runtime)
     * Deinitializers
     * Reference counting allows more than one reference to a class instance
   * Definition Syntax